Everything You Need to Know About Commencement 2023

 As my final year at Binghamton quickly comes to a close, there is one day that I find myself in constant preparation for: Commencement.
-I am honored to have been given the opportunity to be a student Commencement speaker at my ceremony.
-Talk about a big responsibility!
-I wanted to make sure that I didn’t miss a single thing when it comes to the big day, so I did a deep dive into everything that you and your guests need to know to be prepared for Commencement 2023.
+Graduating is surreal, and is the end of an arc of a significant part of my life, but I also know it’s the beginning of a new, exciting stage.
+To commemorate both endings and beginnings, I wanted to make sure that I didn’t miss a single thing when it came to the big day.
+So I went ahead and did a deep dive into everything that you and your guests need to know to be prepared for Commencement 2024.

 When it takes place

-Commencement 2023 will take place May 12 through May 14, with the Doctoral Hooding Ceremony on May 10.
-For a more detailed schedule, check out the Commencement Schedule of Events.
+Commencement 2024 will take place May 9-11.
+For a more detailed schedule, check out the schedule of events.

 What to expect

-Throughout the 10 ceremonies that will be held Commencement weekend, over 4,500 degrees will be handed out with each graduate walking the stage.
-Each ceremony is expected to last between 1.5 and 2 hours.
-For more of a breakdown of each ceremony, click here.
+Throughout the nine ceremonies that will be held during Commencement weekend, over 4,500 students will participate, with each graduate crossing the stage.
+Ceremonies are expected to last between 1.5 and 2 hours.
+For a breakdown of each ceremony, click here.
 There are going to be some amazing students speaking at each ceremony!

 What to wear

-All graduates participating in a Commencement ceremony must wear a cap, gown, tassel and stole.
+All graduates participating in a Commencement ceremony must wear a cap, gown, tassel, and stole or hood (depending on the degree received).
 Make sure to hang up your gown and other attire so you can start getting the wrinkles out.
+The dress code technically allows for you to wear anything under your gown, but it is recommended to dress up for this important occasion.
+Popular attire colors include light colors like white, pink, gold and a staple color like black.
 For any questions, contact bksbinghamton@bncollege.com or call 607-777-2745.

 When to get there